replit-discord/carnival/structure.md

 ## GAMES

-Since this a [repl.it](https://repl.it) community project, we will `probaply` make it work this way: -
+Since this a [repl.it](https://repl.it) community project, we will `probably` make it work this way: -

 1. Create a new [repl.it](https://repl.it) account for carnival.
 2. Whenever a user submits a game, they will need to provide a link to the repl which holds the source for the game (All games must be open source).